 A written agreement betwen an owner and a household for the leasing of a decent, safe and sanitary dwelling unit to the household.
 The lease typically includes the amount of rent, downpayment requirements and length of lease term.
 It may also contain other conditions of use, such as occupancy limits, restricting pets or prohibiting smoking.

 The period of time for which a lease agreement is written.
 Lease terms may be expressed as days, weeks, months or years.

 A measure of integration of the housing, transportation, environmental and employment amenities accessible to residents.
 A livable community is safe and secure, has affordable and appropriate housing and transportation options and provides supportive community features.

-A livable community is one with multiple modes of transportation, different types of housing and destinations located within an easy distance of homes (20 minutes by transit, 15 minutes bike/foot, 10 minutes by car).
+A livable community is one with multiple modes of transportation connecting residents with community resources.
+Different types of housing and destinations are located within an easy distance (20 minutes by transit, 15 minutes bike/foot, 10 minutes by car).

 Person living with an elderly or disabled person to provide care.
 A live-in aide is not obligated to financially support the person and would not be living there, otherwise.

 The official body empowered under State law to plan and undertake a local urban renewal program with Federal assistance.
 It may be a city, county or other governmental agency.
 It may also be a redevelopment agency or local housing authority.

 A process to avoid foreclosure.
 The lender tries to help a borrower who has been unable to make loan payments and is in danger of default on the loan.

 A household whose combined income does not exceed 80% of the median family income for the area.
 This is the income eligibility threshold for most federal affordable housing programs.

 Specialized vouchers providing rental assistance to low-income persons with disabilities (elderly and non-elderly).
 Aside from serving a special population, these vouchers are administered under the same rules as the Section 8- Housing Choice Voucher program.